AnyChart/docs.anychart.com/Common_Settings/Labels.md

 background.corners(5);
 ```

-That is how labels background with the settings from above looks like:
+This is how labels background with the settings from above looks like:

 {sample}CS\_Labels\_04{sample}